-The OCU Bachelor of Arts in Business with a concentration in Healthcare Management develops the managerial skills required to work in today's regulated, complex healthcare field.
+The concentration in Healthcare Management develops the managerial skills required to work in today's regulated, complex healthcare field.
 Graduates will have a solid foundation to meet the challenges of increasing quality while decreasing cost in healthcare delivery.
 The program prepares graduates for supervisory or middle management positions in hospitals, managed care organizations, community health centers, physical group practices, pharmaceutical companies, and other types of facilities.